gitless-vcs/gitless/README.md

 Contribute
 ----------

-There are several ways you can contribute to the project:

-- Bugs: did you find a bug? create an issue for it and we'll fix it ASAP
-- Code: you can browse through the open issues and see if there's something there you would like to work on.
-Is something missing? feel free to propose it!
-- Design: if you have any feedback about Gitless's design we would love to hear from you.
-You can create an issue in the project with your feedback/questions/suggestions or shoot us an email

-If you're planning on submitting code here are some useful things to know:
+If you find a bug, you can help us by submitting an issue to our GitHub Repository.
+If you'd like to contribute code, here are some useful things to know:

 - We follow (to some extent) the [Google Python Style Guide]( https://google.github.io/styleguide/pyguide.html